ianfoose/wicker/README.md

 ### Subscrbing To Topics By ID

-You can pass an array of item IDs that belong to a topic to a topic.
+You can pass an array of item IDs that belong to a topic.

 IDs can be used for subscribing, unsubscribing,or for routes.